gomezgoiri/htmlizeBibtex/README.md

     ... and here it comes a citation <span class="cite">{citation_id}</span>.
 Blah blah...

-And add this once as a child of the &lt;body&gt; tag.
+Finally, add this once as a child of the &lt;body&gt; tag.

     <div id="citations">
     </div>

 ## Generate cites
-Execute the following command:
+To populate *#citations* tag, execute the following command:

     python bibtex2html.py [path/to/bibtex-file] [path/to/html-with-citations]